Performance By Carter Hayes April 14, 2026 5 min read

 Pirelli, Dunlop, Bridgestone

-For Pirelli, Dunlop, and Bridgestone slicks you should set cold pressures from the manufacturer’s specs and aim for their published hot ranges after proper warm-up: you’ll follow measured targets to free your riding precision.
-Use Pirelli performance and Pirelli technology notes for aggressive grip, Dunlop construction cues for heat management, and Bridgestone durability for consistency.
+For Pirelli, Dunlop, and Bridgestone slicks, set your cold pressures from the manufacturer’s specs and aim for their published hot ranges after a proper warm-up.

 2. Dunlop KR106/KR108: cold 30.5 PSI; heat to 80°C for 60 minutes, hot target 33–38 PSI.

-4. Adjust pressures progressively; log changes and prioritize grip, stability, liberation.
+4. Adjust pressures progressively.
+Log your changes and prioritize grip and stability.

 Adjust PSI for Ambient Temp, Track Surface, and Rider Weight